Religious information & conflict

 A charming, skeptical, and imaginative web site dealing with "The End:"

-Loren Madsen has created a web site at http://www.manyendings.com dealing with TEOTWAWKI (The end of the world as we know it).
-It includes both prophecies from religious figures, academics, etc. and is graphic intensive.
+Loren Madsen has created a web site at http://www.manyendings.lorenmadsen.com/ dealing with TEOTWAWKI (The end of the world as we know it).
+You enter a year to begin the prophecies.
 It is well worth visiting; a lot of fun.
-[As of 2017-APR-12, the link is broken.]

 Books about end of the world prophecies: